-Free-standing bags are great for practicing various kicking techniques, or for use in rooms with limited wall installation options.
+Free-standing punching bags are great for practicing various kicking techniques, or for use in rooms with limited wall installation options.
 These types of heavy punching bags are portable and can be placed in living rooms or bedrooms for easy accessibility and storage.
-They don’t require professional installation which can save on set up costs as well.
-FightCamp Trainer Aaron Swenson reviewed two (2) free-standing punching bags in this video.
+They don’t require professional installation which can save on setup costs as well.
+Check out FightCamp Trainer Aaron Swenson's reviews of two (2) free-standing punching bags in this video.

 We compared three (3) different punching bags that are on the market today using a standard evaluation.
 Check out the video below and read the in depth analysis here.

 Speed bags are much smaller than their other punching bag counterparts.
 They help athletes improve punching speed while simultaneously enhancing strength, timing, and cardiovascular endurance.